 Blackberry recipes

-When you get home try turning your findings into something spectacular with these child-friendly recipes.
-Blackberry & coconut squares are a brilliant bake for under-elevens, and the smallest hands can get involved in making our blackberry & apple loaf cake.
+When you get home, turn your treasures into something spectacular with our child-friendly recipes.
+Reinvent the classic sandwich cake with this fabulously fluffy blackberry Victoria sponge.
+It features an easy-to-follow method designed for kids to master a basic sponge, and can be adapted with different jams and fruits.
+Blackberry & coconut squares are a brilliant bake for under-11s, and the smallest hands can get involved in making our blackberry & apple loaf cake.

-Use up a summer glut by making our easy blackberry jam or, if you’ve collected a hotchpotch of fruit then Angela’s flexible jam recipe is a great way of using it up – and nothing beats the aroma of bubbling jam.
-Keep the kids busy while you deal with hot pans by getting them to design labels, which is also a lovely way to finish off potted jams to make gifts for family and friends.
+Use up a summer glut by making our easy blackberry jam or, if you've collected a hotchpotch of fruit, Angela's flexible jam recipe is a great way of using it up.
+Keep the kids busy while you deal with hot pans by getting them to design labels, which is also a lovely way to make them gift-worthy.

 Find more brilliant blackberry recipes.